What you don’t know could hurt your Illinois personal injury claim.

 - Beware of ambulance chasers.
 Attorneys who read about your injury and then contact you about representation are breaking the law.
 You don’t want a lawyer who engages in unethical behavior.
-Don’t hire any attorney until you’ve had a chance to check him out.
+Don’t hire just any attorney until you’ve had a chance to check him or her out.

 - Initial consultations are almost always free.
 Nearly every Rockford personal injury attorney offers a free consultation.
 These consultations give lawyers a chance to learn about your case before they decide if they will represent you.
 They also give you an opportunity to see how you feel about the lawyer.
 Remember, there is no obligation when you schedule a free consultation.

 - Experience is important.
 If you are looking for an attorney for your Illinois injury case, you will want to make sure that you choose a personal injury attorney rather than a general lawyer.
 You want an attorney who understands the latest changes in Illinois injury law.
 You also want an attorney who has experience handling claims like yours.
 If your child was attacked by a dog in Rockford, you don’t want an attorney who only handles car accident cases.

 - You don’t always need to go to court.
 Most cases settle long before they get to court.
 But you do want an attorney with trial experience just in case the insurance company gives you a hard time.